beetbox/beets/docs/plugins/fetchart.rst

 called "cover," "front," "art," "album," for "folder" alongside your music, beets will treat it as album art and skip searching any online databases.

+When you choose to apply changes during an import, beets searches all sources for album art.
+For "as-is" imports (and non-autotagged imports using the ``-A`` flag), beets only looks for art on the local filesystem.

 Embedding Album Art
 -------------------